jaytimm/american-political-data-and-r/README.md

   mutate(flips = paste0(`2008`, '~',`2012`, '~', `2016`))
 ```

-Need to add state hex shape.
 Note that this has been reproduced.

 ``` r
 dailykos_shapes$cds %>%